dataminelab/datareporter/SETUP.md

 ## Docker connectivity issues for testing connection between containers

-This is usefull when testing fresh datasources
+This is useful when testing fresh datasources so cross server connections are needed.
+For example, if you want to connect to a router container from the datareporter-server container.

 ```bash
 >> docker network connect datareporter_default router